 - Helping a charity with their social media presence

 There are several websites that offer such opportunities.
 These include:

 Timebanking is a simple way in which people within communities can come together to help others, and themselves at the same time.

 A timebank member can earn time credits by giving practical help and support to others.
 Everyone’s time is equal so one hour of your time volunteering earns you one credit which can be exchanged for an hour of something that you need.
 You can find more information on Timebanks across Cambridgeshire by visiting our dedicated Timebank page.

 Over 30,000 people across the UK support Timecredits.
 Its a variation on Timebanking, where hours given to support a community are exchanged for credits which can be redeemed at a range of spend partners.
-For more information on Timecredits across the East of England visit Spice.org.
+For more information on Timecredits across the East of England see our dedicated page or visit www.wearetempo.org.